 adoption of future improvements.

-API and incremental improvements along the way, or break those
+incremental improvements along the way.

 Having a good solid simple foundation is key to ensuring basic

 compatibility while allowing for innovation to occur for those

 developers who are willing to give new APIs a trial without needing

 to supporting multiple sets of equivalent but incompatible APIs

 construct the session description format rather than allowing direct

 While using SDP as the chosen format for WebRTC highlights the issues

 described in this draft particularly well, using an alternative